Ju-On: White Ghost: Plot

 White Ghost is divided into eight segments in the following order: Fumiya (文哉), Kashiwagi (柏木), Akane (あかね), Isobe (磯部), Chiho (千穂), Mirai (未来), Yasukawa (安川), and Atsushi (篤).

 The Isobe family, including daughter Mirai and her uncle Atsushi, have recently moved to a new house, where the murder of Mariko's family from Ju-On: Black Ghost took place.
+Possessed by a spirit from a mirror, which has assumed his appearance, Atsushi distances himself from the others and starts to sexually abuse Mirai.
+After failing his bar exam two days before Christmas, Atsushi listens to a cassette that mysteriously records his voice saying "I'll be right there" to a young girl.

+Atsushi then murders his family; first, he bludgeons his father Kentaro with a bat.
+Then, he strangles his grandmother Haru, who has an abnormal obsession with Atsushi's basketball.
+Afterwards, he stabs his stepmother Maho and burns his stepsister Junko alive.
+Finally, he decapitates Mirai and keeps her head in a bag.
+Atsushi carries the bag and takes a taxi ride, driven by Hajime Kashiwagi, to a forest.
+At the forest, Atsushi expresses remorse and records himself saying "I'll be right there" to Mirai's head, which has come alive, on a cassette.
+He then hangs himself.

-Possessed by a spirit from a mirror, Atsushi distances himself from the others and starts to sexually abuse Mirai.
-After failing his test two days before Christmas, he murders all of his family, takes Mirai's severed head to a forest, and records his last words with Mirai on a cassette before committing suicide by hanging.
-The cassette becomes cursed, killing all of its listeners, and, according to Det.
-Yasukawa is unable to be discarded or destroyed anywhere.
-The next day, Fumiya, a delivery boy, delivers a Christmas cake to the family but is tormented by the ghosts of the victims.
-Traumatized by the incident, Fumiya is comforted by his girlfriend, Chiho, who celebrates Christmas Eve in their apartment.
-However, Fumiya sees Chiho as the grandmother's ghost and kills her by stabbing her with a knife.
+Hajime is requested by his management to answer questions to the police, who are investigating the Isobe massacre.
+Hajime agrees but he finds Mirai's head in his backseat and is viciously dragged away by an unseen entity from behind.
+On Christmas, Fumiya, a delivery boy, delivers a pre-ordered Christmas cake to the Isobe household.
+However, he is tormented by the Isobe ghosts.
+Haru's ghost is also implied to be possessed by the ghost of Kayako Saeki.
+Fumiya is then comforted by his girlfriend, Chiho, who celebrates Christmas in their apartment.
+However, Fumiya sees Chiho as Haru's ghost and kills her by stabbing her repeatedly.
+Meanwhile, Atsushi's cassette becomes cursed and kills anyone who listens to it but Detective Yasukawa eventually buries it near a mountain.

-Seven years later, Mirai's friend, Akane Kashiwagi, now sixteen years old, is playing Kokkuri with her friends Mayumi and Yuka.
-Mayumi suggests calling the spirit of Akane's father, a taxi driver who disappeared seven years before after driving a "family killer" (Atsushi) to a forest.
+Seven years later, Hajime's daughter and Mirai's friend, Akane, now sixteen years old, is playing Kokkuri with her friends Mayumi and Yuka.
+Mayumi suggests calling the spirit of Akane's father.
 When they play, the board spells "Mirai", and after seeing Mirai's ghost, Akane quickly leaves, leaving her friends puzzled.
-While Mayumi goes back to the class to grab her things, Yuka goes to the restroom and encounters the grandmother's ghost.
-Walking near the former Isobe household, Akane remembers that she did not help Mirai when she was abused, and keeps seeing things due to her regret.
-When she finally comes back home, Akane meets Mirai's ghost, who leaves her bear keychain as a keepsake.
+While Mayumi goes back to the class to grab her things, Yuka goes to the restroom and encounters Haru's ghost, who kills her off-screen.
+Atsushi's cassette mysteriously appears in Yasukawa's office and despite Yasukawa destroying it, it plays by itself to his colleague.

+After returning home one night, Akane sees Mirai's ghost and apologizes to her for not helping her when she was abused.
+Akane closes her eyes and accepts her fate.
+However, she finds a bear key-chain near her feet, which Mirai gave to her for good luck as a child.